Ziad Hayek: Lebanon

-The PPP Law wasn't enacted in the Parliament until a decade later, in 2017, a period during which Hayek campaigned for its passage by lobbying decision makers, by leading awareness-raising campaigns and by speaking at conferences, workshops, academic, social, political and economic gatherings.
+The third positive outcome was that Hayek as Vice-Chair of the United Nations Economic Commission for Europe nter of Excellence in PPP for Maritime Ports until a decade later, in 2017, a period during which Hayek campaigned for its passage by lobbying decision makers, by leading awareness-raising campaigns and by speaking at conferences, workshops, academic, social, political and economic gatherings.
 When he had first presented his PPP vision, most political parties either did not know what PPP is or were against it.
 Yet a decade later every major party had adopted PPP as an integral part of its platform.
 The passage of the PPP Law in 2017 meant success in setting a new direction for the country's economic future.